GaspardMerten/CheminTF/README.md

 ## Repository for the Sigspatial 2025 tutorial: Building a Foundation Model for Trajectory from Scratch

-CheminTF is a an educational model repository for the SIGSPATIAL 2025 tutorial on building a foundation model for trajectory prediction from scratch.
+CheminTF is an educational model repository for the SIGSPATIAL 2025 tutorial on building a foundation model for trajectory prediction from scratch.
+It serves as a mockup model, designed to be a foundational basis for developing more complex and specialized trajectory prediction models.

 ## Repository structure